shauryapandit/shauryapandit/README.md

 # About Me

-I am a passionate and innovative software developer with an interest in artificial intelligence, machine learning, and data science.
+I’m a developer passionate about AI, machine learning, and data science.
+I love building efficient, scalable Websites and experimenting with new tech.I mostly work with Generative AI,FastAPI, Firebase, SQLite, Python, and Docker.
+I’m always curious about new technologies and love teaming up on interesting projects!

 ## Technical Expertise